anoushka2000/pybamm-bayes/pybamm_bayes/paper/paper.md

 The use of bayesian parameterization provides precise uncertainty estimates for each parameter.
 Any of the gradient-free MCMC samplers implemented in `PINTS` [@pints] may be used to sample the likelihood.
 Alternatively, Likelihood Free Inference (LFI) can be used.
 LFI is implemented using the BOLFI (Bayesian Optimisation for Likelihood Free Inference) method interfaced via the `ELFI` package [@elfi].
 Several postprocessing and visualization tools are also provided for diagnostics and analysis of the results.
 The use MCMC sampling counters the problem of finding sub-optimal local minima, which is often encountered when using other optimization algorithms to parameterize non-linear models.
  `PyBaMM-Bayes` was designed to be used by engineers, students, academics and industrial researchers working on designing batteries and battery systems.
+`PyBaMM-Bayes` implements workflows for Bayesian practical identifiability analysis and parameter estimation of battery models.